volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 ## Implementation In JavaScript

-We can use Object, but we don't search for an easy way of going forward, do we?
+We can use Object, but we're not looking for an easy way to get ahead, are we?

 Let's implement a basic version of a Hash Table without proper collision handling.

-To start with, create a HashTable class that contains 97 buckets:
+First, create a HashTable class that contains **97** buckets:

 ```javascript
 class HashTable {